MicrosoftDocs/content-templates/templates/org/aac/aac-architecture-guide-content.md

 ---
 title: <Article Title in Title Casing>
-description: <A description that's 120-165 characters and ends with a period>
+description: <A description that's 120-165 characters and ends with a period.>
 author: <Contributor's GitHub user name>
 ms.author: <Contributor's Microsoft alias>
 ms.date: <Date of publish or last freshness pass, in mm/dd/yyyy format>